simd-everywhere/simde/README.md

 I'm generally willing to accept patches to add support for other compilers, as long as they're not too disruptive, *especially* if we can get CI support going.
-We currently use Travis CI, AppVeyor, and Microsoft Azure Pipelines, but other CI platforms can be added as necessary.
+If using one of our existing CI providers isn't an option then other CI platforms can be added.

 ### Hardware